ironhack-labs/lab-intro-node/README.md

   14 failing
 ```

-Don't worry that none of the tests is passing... you will make them ALL PASS!! :smile:
+Don't worry that none of the tests are passing... you will make them ALL PASS!! :smile:

 ## Instructions